nodemcu/nodemcu-firmware/docs/en/modules/sntp.md

 #### Returns
 `nil`

+#### Info table
+This is passed to the success callback and contains useful information about the time synch that just completed.
+The keys in this table are:

+- `offset_s` This is an optional field and contains the number of seconds that the clock was adjusted.
+This is only present for large (many second) adjustments.
+Typically, this is only present on the initial sync call.
+- `offset_us` This is an optional field (but one of `offset_s` and `offset_us` will always be present).
+This contains the number of microseconds that the clock was adjusted.
+- `delay_us` This is the round trip delay to the server in microseconds.
+Thie setting uncertainty is somewhat less than this value.
+- `stratum` This is the stratum of the server.
+- `leap` This contains the leap bits from the NTP protocol.
+0 means that no leap second is pending, 1 is a pending extra leap second at the end of the UTC month, and 2 is a pending leap second removal at the end of the UTC month.

 #### Example
 ```lua
 -- Best effort, use the last known NTP server (or the NTP "anycast" address 224.0.1.1 initially)